- Hyperimmune Bovine Colostrum

 Bovine colostrum is cow’s milk secreted during the first few days following calving.
 It is rich in immunoglobulins, growth factors, cytokines, and confers immune protection to the newborn calf from opportunistic infections.
 Bovine colostrum has been used as a dietary supplement to treat diarrhea, infections, colitis, and to improve athletic performance.
 In vitro studies suggest that bovine colostrum has anti-inflammatory (16) and chemopreventive (17) properties.

-Bovine colostrum may contain high levels of naturally occuring estrogen (20).
+Bovine colostrum may contain high levels of naturally occurring estrogen (20).
 Patients with hormone-sensitive cancer and patients who are allergic to dairy products should avoid this product.